Nanzen-ji Temple

 Kyoto, Japan

-Originally the villa of the retired emperor Kameyama, Nanzenji was converted into a Zen temple in 1291.
+Originally the retirement villa of emperor Kameyama (ruled 1259-1274, d.
+1305), Nanzenji was converted into a Zen temple in 1291.
 By 1380 it was ranked first among all Zen temples in Japan.
-The temple was destroyed during the Onin Wars (civil war, 1467-1477); the present buildings date from around 1600.
+The original temple was destroyed during the Onin War (civil war, 1467-1477); its present buildings date from around 1600.